spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/credentials.md

 keywords: ["self-hosted", "vertex"]
 ---

 You can manage the credentials of the admin user by logging in to the system console.
-You can also enable passwordless login for the admin user by adding passkeys.
+You can also enable passkeys to access the admin panel.
+The passkey feature support both virtual passkey and physical passkey.

-Use the sections below to learn how to manage user credentials, such as changing the admin password, and enabling passwordless login by adding passkeys.
+Use the sections below to learn how to manage user credentials, such as changing the admin password, and enabling passkeys.

 ## Change Password